 \subsection{Illustration of the no-signaling theorem}

-The goal of this section is to highlight the impossibility of instantaneous communication at a distance, even within pilot-wave theory, which—as illustrated in the previous section—is explicitly nonlocal.
-This impossibility, known as the \emph{no-signaling theorem}, is essential for the empirical compatibility between quantum mechanics and special relativity, since relativity forbids the transmission of signals faster than the speed of light.
-If the nonlocal correlations predicted by quantum mechanics could be used to transmit information, this would lead to a direct conflict with relativity.
+We now examine how no-signaling emerges within the present construction, despite the explicit nonlocal dependence of the dynamics.
+The no-signaling property ensures compatibility with special relativity, which prohibits faster-than-light communication.
+In the present framework, although the outcome mapping depends nonlocally on the global measurement configuration, the local statistics remain invariant under changes of distant settings.

-The no-signaling property was established rigorously in the late 1970s\cite{Bellnote,Eberhard,Ghirardi}, although its basic intuition was already present in earlier EPR--Bell discussions.
-The key point is that, while entangled particles exhibit strong nonlocal correlations, these correlations cannot be controlled in a way that would allow one observer to influence the local statistics measured by another distant observer.
+The no-signaling property was established rigorously in the late 1970s \cite{Bellnote,Eberhard,Ghirardi}, although its basic intuition was already present in earlier EPR-Bell discussions.
+The central point is that, while entangled particles exhibit strong nonlocal correlations, these correlations cannot be exploited in a controlled way to influence the marginal statistics observed by a distant observer.

-In the context of our experiment, imagine that Alice attempts to send a signal to Bob by changing the orientation $\alpha$ of the coil on her side.
-If superluminal communication were possible, Bob should be able to detect this change from the results obtained on his side alone.
-However, this never happens.
-Although the \emph{joint} outcomes of Alice and Bob depend on the relative angle $\gamma=\beta-\alpha$, the \emph{local} statistics observed by each experimenter remain unchanged: Bob always observes the same proportion of spin-up and spin-down outcomes, independently of Alice's choice (and vice versa).
-Any dependence on the distant setting appears only in the correlations revealed when Alice and Bob later compare their data through an ordinary classical channel.
+In the context of our experiment, consider that Alice modifies the orientation $\alpha$ of her coil in an attempt to influence Bob’s results.
+If superluminal communication were possible, Bob’s local statistics would depend on Alice’s choice.
+However, this does not occur.
+Although the \emph{joint} outcomes depend on the relative angle $\gamma=\beta-\alpha$, the \emph{marginal} statistics measured by each observer remain unchanged: Bob always observes equal proportions of spin-up and spin-down outcomes, independently of Alice’s setting (and vice versa).
+The dependence on the distant setting appears only at the level of correlations, revealed when the data are compared through a classical communication channel.